deagon/vuetable-2-tutorial-wiki/lesson-17.md

 ## The "container" `<div>` block

-Every Vue component must has exactly one root element, which in our case is the `<div>` block.
+Every Vue component must has exactly one root element, which in our case is the outermost `<div>` block.
 To be precise, the actual block looks like this.
 (We will leave out the `<template>` tag from now on.)

 ```html
   <div class="ui container">